sariahogbe/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Please answer the following questions below, you may edit the readme file to include your answers below the question.

-1. How would you describe acessibility on the web to someone new to programming?
+1. How would you describe accessibility on the web to someone new to programming?

+  accessibility is making sure your website is easy to use by everyone

 2. Talk about 3 different things you can do to ensure your website is accessible.

+    using semantic html tags
+    writing alt text for images
+    meaningful link texts

 3. How would you explain the concept of a variable to someone new to programming?

+ variables are used to store information to be used by programs

 4. What is the purpose of using functions in code?

+    they perform particular tasks, that way the code does not need to be written again since a function can be invoked multiple times

 5. How do you access a key inside of an object inside of an array?

+    array.key

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.